 You can make the walk into a loop using the steep Tobins Drop track and the Millennium Walkway.

 Ben Lomond and Crown Peak have a good deal in common.
 They’re about the same height – at 1735m Crown Peak is just 13m smaller – both offer sensational 360° views from the summit rocks, and both are challenging full-day hikes.

 Crown Peak however is a quieter trail in comparison, in fact you may well not see another soul all day.
 There are several options to start and finish the walk, all of them converging at the Crown Peak Track.
 You’ll need to be fit and well-equipped, and bear in mind there is no protection from the sun on this hike.

 Crown Peak.
 Credit @helibikenz

 Know before you go..

-These walks are best to explore during late spring, summer and early autumn, be sure to check the weather report and properly prepare for these alpine hikes as conditions can change quickly.
-Always inform a responsible person of your hiking intentions and when you expect to be back so they can ensure you return from your hike safe and sound.
-For more information on Mountain Safety, see here.
+These walks are best to explore during late spring, summer and early autumn.
+Be sure to check the weather report and properly prepare for these alpine hikes as conditions can change quickly.
+Always inform someone of your hiking intentions and when you expect to be back, so they can ensure you return from your hike safe and sound.
+For more information on New Zealand's Land Safety Code, see here.

-To find out more about the location of these trails check the Mahu Whenua map here.
+To find out more about the location of these spectacular trails, check out the Mahu Whenua map.